RTC-CL and The Arc Seeking to Survey Family Caregivers: Deadline Extended to April 30

 "Family caregivers provide most of the support for people with IDD living with their families and for those living in their own homes," says Lynda Anderson, who oversees the project's survey material.
 "Understanding the experiences and needs of family caregivers is important to best support families and family resilience.
 This is going to be even more important as the aging population increases the demands on family caregivers and as the service system shifts its focus to more individualized services and supports from congregate-type settings."

 Thousands of families and other caregivers make it possible for most people with IDD to live and participate in community life throughout the U.S. These caregivers are not part of the formal system of human service agencies, but without their assistance many people with IDD might be at risk for out-of-home placement in congregate care living situations.
 As this group of caregivers grows, it is increasingly important to learn how to sustain them in their vital caregiving role.

 Caregivers (family or otherwise) aged 18+ who provides frequent, primary support to someone with IDD are asked to take this critical survey online.
-The deadline for participation is March 30.
+The deadline for participation has been extended to April 30.